billybrady/twitter_lexicon_sentiment/README.md

 ![](twitter_sentiment_lexicon_files/figure-gfm/senttime5-1.png)<!-- -->

-We see both Warren and Sanders have downward trend in mean daily sentiment (their tweets are getting more negative over time).
-However, Sanders’ tweets are getting slightly more negative than Warren according to this analysis (if you plot on your machine the difference will be more noticable when the graph is larger). \#FeeltheBern?
+We see Sanders has downward trend in mean daily sentiment (tweets are getting more negative over time).
+However, Sanders’ tweets are getting more negative than Warren lately (if you plot on your machine the difference will be more noticable when the graph is larger).
+\#FeeltheBern?